mediaProduct2017/Movie_Trailer_Website/README.md

 This project is used to produce a website for a list of movie trailers.

 ## Getting started
 You need to install [python](https://www.python.org/) first to run this project.
-To get started, clone the Movie_Trailer_Website repository to work on this project locally on your computer.
+To get started, clone the Movie_Trailer_Website repository to run the application locally on your computer.

     $ git clone https://github.com/mediaProduct2017/Movie_Trailer_Website.git